starikcetin/Eflatun.SceneReference/README.md

 1. There are multiple addressable scenes with the same given address.
 To fix this, make sure there is only one addressable scene with the given address.

 2. The Scene GUID to Address Map is outdated.
 To fix this, you can either manually run the generator, or enable generation triggers.
 It is highly recommended to keep all the generation triggers enabled.

-You cannot avoid this exception.
-It indicates that there is a bug in your project.

 > **Note**<br/>
 > This exception will never be thrown if addressables support is disabled.